Liam-McKenna04/chess960-engine/README.md

 # Chess Game

 This is a chess game implementation using C++ and SFML graphics library.
-It features a graphical user interface, player vs. player, and player vs. AI gameplay modes.
+It features a graphical user interface, player vs. player, and player vs. AI gameplay modes, including support for Chess960 (Fischer Random Chess).

 ## How to Run